 Read this article to learn How to Make Basil Bushier to grow lush and full sweet basil plant with flavorful, dense foliage.

 Basil is a versatile herb that is used in many cuisines for its aromatic flavor.
-While growing it is not difficult, beginner gardeners often find that it becomes lanky with just a few stems.
-But if you want to avoid this to get a bountiful harvest from a single plant, then knowing these secrets on How to Make Basil Bushier will come in handy!
+However, while growing it is not difficult, beginner gardeners often find that it becomes lanky with just a few stems.
+But if you want to avoid this to get a bountiful harvest from a single plant, knowing these secrets on How to Make Basil Bushier will come in handy!

 Check out the 6 steps for a never-ending supply of basil here